xiaoxiae/slama.dev/_wiki/languages/cs.md

 - all exceptions must inherit the `Exception` class
 - takes a _long_ time (a lot of things have to be collected)
 	- a simple `try` block is basically free, though
+- watch out for things like `StackOverflow` -- some exceptions can't be caught

 | Function     | Meaning                                  |
 | ---          | ---                                      |